wipm-edasp/RH-Unet/README.md

 7.Rescale the feature-label data pair using the maximum value observed in both the features and labels.

+## Notes

+1. You should input the resonance frequency in MHz for the cal_t2 function.
+2. You should define the water region for water_position cell.

 ## License

 This project is licensed under the MIT License.